aayan-baig/lunar/README.md

 # Thanks for vising the Lunar repository! <br>
 Version: 0
 **As of now, this README will only contain the syntax of the language.
-I intend to build upon this further more, and very soon.**
+I intend to build upon this further more, and very soon.**<br>
+**SOME CONSTRUCTS MAY BE PARSED BUT NOT YET EXECUTABLE AT SUCH AN EARLY STAGE.
+YOU HAVE BEEN WARNED!**
 <hr>

 ## Source Files: